High Blood Pressure In Teens - Causes, Symptoms & Prevention Tips

 Created by Faraz Mohammad Khan Updated on Jun 27, 2020

 Blood pressure is the force of the blood pushing against the artery walls.
 We all need blood pressure to live.
-Without it, blood can't flow through our bodies and carry oxygen to our vital organs.
-But when blood pressure gets too high — a condition called hypertension — it can lead to serious medical problems.
-Hypertension is more of an adult problem but it's apprearing increasingly in teens too.
+Without it, blood cannot flow through our bodies and carry oxygen to our vital organs.
+But when blood pressure gets too high - a condition called hypertension - it can lead to serious medical problems.
+Hypertension is more of an adult problem but it's apprearing rapidly in teens too.
 The good news is hypertension is treatable.

 How Does High Blood Pressure Work